fl4re/openCOLLADAtests/README.md

   5. Copy this file into C:\Python27\Scripts
   6. execute dos command: pip install numpy-1.11.0-cp27-none-win32.whl

-# HOW TO USE TESTS:
+# How to launch tests:

-  1. You need to locate your maya folder in Config.txt file
+  1. First you need to locate your maya folder in Config.txt file

-  2. You can use one or more tests to validate your plugin python.exe main.py ["TEST_1", "TEST_2", ...]
-Arguments
+  2. You can then launch tests with the following command:

+python main.py Options Arguments

-### COHERENCY_TEST
+### Coherency test

-python.exe main.py ["COHERENCY_TEST"] file.dae
+python main.py --coherency-test file.dae

-Coherency test is launched with the .dae provided result from the coherency test are written in "error_log.txt" in Result folder
+Coherency test is launched against provided .dae.
+Result from the coherency test are written in "error_log.txt" in Result folder.

-### VALIDATE_TEST
+### Validation test

-python.exe main.py ["VALIDATE_TEST"] file.dae
+python main.py --validation-test file.dae

-Validation test is launched with the .dae provided Result from the validate test are written in "validation.log" in Result folder
+Validation test is launched against provided .dae.
+Result from the validation test are written in "validation.log" in Result folder.

-### UNIT_TEST
+### Unit tests

-python.exe main.py ["UNIT_TEST"] file.dae UnitTestDir result.xml
+python main.py --unit-test file.dae path_to_unit_test_dir result.xml

- - you need to provide 3 arguments for unit test
+You need to provide 3 arguments for unit testing:
 	- DAE file you want the unit test to be executed on
-	- UnitTestDir is the folder with all unit test you want to be executed
+	- path_to_unit_test_dir is the folder with all unit test you want to be executed
-	- result.xml is xml file where results are written
+	- result.xml is an xml file where results are written (JUnit format)

-### EXPORT_ONLY_TEST
+### Export only test

-python.exe main.py ["EXPORT_ONLY_TEST"]
+python.exe main.py --export-test
- - .mb file are open into Maya
+ - .mb file are opened into Maya
  - .DAE is exported from Maya
  - .DAE is validated
- - All unit test inside DataSet folder are launched, results from unitTest are written in TestProcedure folder with the same hierarchy from DataSet folder
+ - All unit tests inside DataSet folder are launched.
+Results from unitTest are written in TestProcedure folder with the same hierarchy from DataSet folder.

-### IMPORT_EXPORT_TEST
+### Export/Import test

-python.exe main.py ["IMPORT_EXPORT_TEST"]
+python.exe main.py --export-import-test
- - .mb file are open into Maya
+ - .mb file are opened into Maya
  - .DAE is exported from Maya
  - .DAE is validated
- - All unit test inside DataSet folder are launched, results from unitTest are written in TestProcedure folder with the same hierarchy from DataSet folder
+ - All unit tests inside DataSet folder are launched.
+Results from unitTest are written in TestProcedure folder with the same hierarchy from DataSet folder.
- - DAE is imported into Maya
+ - .DAE is imported into Maya
- - DAE is exported from Maya
+ - .DAE is exported from Maya
  - .DAE is validated
- - All unit test inside DataSet folder are launched, results from unitTest are written in TestProcedure folder with the same hierarchy from DataSet folder
+ - All unit tests inside DataSet folder are launched.
+Results from unitTest are written in TestProcedure folder with the same hierarchy from DataSet folder

-# HOW TO CREATE UNIT TEST:
+# How to create unit tests:

   0. You need to provide a .mb file and a unitTest python file in a specified folder into DataSet folder